minprog/programming-2-lospeed/info/10 Syllabus.md

 | Problem Set 7 | Python + SQL | Monday, 1-May 11:00    | Wednesday, 10-May at 23:59 |
 | Problem Set 8 | Javascript   | Monday, 15-May 11:00   | Friday, 19-May at 23:59    |

-In order to accommodate students with different backgrounds, some problem sets are released in two editions: a standard edition intended for most students and a "Hacker Edition" intended for some students.
-Both editions essentially cover the same material.
-But the Hacker Edition typically presents that material from a more technical angle and poses more sophisticated questions.
-Hacker Editions are graded separately from standard editions, but those students who submit the former do not receive any form of extra credit outright.
-When determining grades at term's end, however, we do bear in mind submissions of Hacker Editions.

-To be clear, we encourage most students (including aspiring computer scientists) to tackle the standard editions.
-However, you may choose, week to week, which edition to submit.
-You may not submit both or some amalgam of the two.

 Re-submission of problem sets is not possible until the following semester.

 ## Quiz